Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **What you may think is objective to you is in fact still subjective to a certain degree.** It is best to avoid thinking that subjectivity is black and white, and just mention anything you believe would help the map.

 **Apa yang kamu pikir objektif sesungguhnya masih bersifat subjektif hingga batasan tertentu**.
+Akan lebih baik apabila kamu berhenti berpikir bahwa segala hal dan mulai menyebutkan segala hal yang kamu yakini dapat meningkatkan map yang kamu mod.

 ---